 The difference could be in how you use your feet, though.
 For instance, I feel like I spend more time in a Peloton barre class pointing and flexing my feet, and then doing a movement, than I do in a Pilates class.

 However, the burn is real.
 Really real in both barre and Pilates.
 You may not break much of a sweat, but you are working for real.

 Right now there are just two Peloton barre instructors.
 They are Hannah Corbin and Ally Love.

-Like I said there are more than 50 barre classes right now, and they’re split pretty evenly between Hannah and Ally.
+Like I said there are nearly 100 barre classes right now, and they’re split pretty evenly between Hannah and Ally.

 Why do Hannah and Ally teach these classes?
 Because they both have professional dance experience.

 I believe instructors Emma Lovewell and Cody Rigsby also worked professionally as dancers so I wouldn’t be surprised if they ended up teaching some barre classes in the future.
 They were great in the Dance Cardio classes Peloton introduced in 2020.

 FYI, Ally Love and Hannah Corbin also teach Pilates classes on the Peloton app.
 That’s along with:

 - Anna Greenberg